Analysis | Here’s Why Farmers Matter So Much to India’s Modi

-There is no bigger electoral constituency in India than its farmers.
-About 800 million of the 1.3 billion population depend directly or indirectly on agriculture, which accounts for 16 percent of the country’s $2.6 trillion economy.
+There is no bigger group of voters in India than its farmers.
+About 800 million of its 1.3 billion people depend directly or indirectly on agriculture, which accounts for 16 percent of the country’s $2.6 trillion economy.
 It’s a group that’s been battling poverty for decades, stoked in recent times by rising debt as well as crop failures; thousands of farmers take their own lives every year.
 Their sheer numbers mean that, with a general election approaching probably in April, farmers’ concerns are becoming politicians’ concerns.
-Prime Minister Narendra Modi has promised to double farm incomes by 2022 and is said to be planning cash handouts.
-The opposition is looking at an income support plan to win over the vast rural vote.
+Prime Minister Narendra Modi, who has promised to double farm incomes by 2022, announced plans in the run-up to the elections to support 120 million poor farmers with cash handouts.
+The opposition has its own proposals to win over the vast rural vote.

 1. Why are there so many farmers?